fujia-cli/stage/README.md

 ```

-Head over to the docs of PM2(https://pm2.keymetrics.io/docs/usage/quick-start/).
+Go to the PM2 docs(https://pm2.keymetrics.io/docs/usage/quick-start/).

-3. Before any commands are run, stage will check user home directory of local host.
-If don't exist, it'll throw exceptions and end the process.
+3. Before running any commands, stage will check the user home directory of the local host.
+If it doesn't exist, it will throw exceptions and terminate the process.

-4. when some commands are run, stage will create a directory which named ".stage-cli" in the user home directory.
+4. when some commands are executed, stage will create a directory which named ".stage-cli" in the user's home directory.

 ### Options

 #### -v,--version：view stage version

-enter the following command：
+Type the following command：

 ```sh
 stage -v